Blog

 Want credit card rewards + software benefits?

-Get all the benefits of an employee credit card, plus time-saving automation software with the BILL Divvy Corporate Card*—a business charge card with fast and flexible business credit.
+Get all the benefits of an employee credit card, plus time-saving automation software with the BILL Divvy Card*—a business charge card with fast and flexible business credit.

 BILL makes it easy to access the funding you need, no matter the size of your business.
 Apply for a credit line in seconds and start spending smarter.
 Get started!